Wednesday, August 1, 2012

 You must educate the stakeholders so that they can truly understand what is involved in developing the product/program.
 Too often, they are of the mindset that “I don’t want to understand what you have to do – just do it and don’t bore me with the details.”
 With a little education, they may get a better understanding of the impact of what they are asking.
 At the same time, you need to listen to and empathize with them.
 They’ve got their own concerns and business drivers that your project impacts directly.
 Just as you want them to understand what’s involved for you, you need to understand what’s involved for them.
 If both parties understand each other, it is easier to communicate effectively and work more closely together and commit to joint success.

 You need to be realistic.
-Over the course of any project timeline there will be shifting priorities, unforeseen circumstances, and other challenges.
+Over the course of any project timeline there will be shifting priorities, unforeseen circumstances, and other challenges (see Plan Based On What You Do Know, and On What You Don't).
 Try to build a little sanity into your timelines and expectations you set with others.
-Try to under-promise and over-deliver; this works for all involved and can result in win-win outcomes.
+Try to under-promise and over-deliver; this works for all involved and results in win-win outcomes.

 Continuously monitor the progress of the project and manage expectations on an ongoing basis.
 Nothing is more damaging to reputations and business relationships than big surprises.
 No one wants to be blindsided, to find out at the last minute that key targets will not be met.
 Clearly set the status, communication, and issue reporting expectations early on, and you will have a built-in system that supports you in managing expectations.

 Finally, communicate, communicate, communicate!
 This is key to it all.
 Communicate early and often, and if in doubt, communicate some more.
 Use a good communicator to interface with all of the stakeholders.
-Ideally, use a single point of contact for all project status discussions to minimize the potential for miscommunications and confusion (see What We've Got Here Is A Failure To Communicate!).
+Ideally, use a single point of contact for all project status discussions to minimize the potential for miscommunications and confusion.

-It is very difficult to build a reputation as an organization that 'can do' and that delivers on its commitments with the features that customers want and with exceptional quality.
+It is very difficult to build a reputation as an organization that “can do” and that delivers on its commitments with the features that customers want and with exceptional quality.
 It is very easy to undermine such a reputation by failing to deliver in any of these areas.
-Unrealistic expectations work like a cancer, undermining the health of the organization, eroding trust, and sowing doubt (see Trust Me, I'm Not Like the Others!).
-Avoiding unrealistic expectations and effectively managing expectations are keys to success in any company.
+Unrealistic expectations work like a cancer, undermining the health of the organization, eroding trust, and sowing doubt.
+Setting realistic expectations and effectively managing expectations is one of the keys to success in any company.